CultivateLabs/storytime/README.md

 rake db:migrate
 ```

-Mount engine in your routes file.
-If you're mounting at "/", make this the last line in your routes file:
+Review your routes file...
+The Storytime installer will add a line to your routes file that is responsible for mounting the Storytime engine.
+If you're mounting at "/", make this the **last** line in your routes file:
 ```ruby
 mount Storytime::Engine => "/"
 ```